 This class focuses on incident handling, information flow and operational planning.
 A major component is understanding and using NERT forms to gather information, plan response and take action safely.

 Incident Command System (ICS)

-This is the official management tool necessary to set up command and respond from the NERT Staging Area to the Battalion ERD.
-This is the official ICS class.
+This is the official management tool necessary to set up command and respond from the NERT Staging Area to the Battalion Station.
 The information taught in this class is the foundation for using this management tool in a NERT response.
-This class is offered for NERT graduates only on an as needed basis.
+This class is offered on-line through the FEMA website: